We love our pets and nothing hurts us worse than when they hurt!

 This OA checklist is a valuable tool designed to help your veterinarian understand which physical, behavioral, and emotional symptoms your dog is showing.
 Additionally, the results will provide important details about your dog’s medical history that could affect his diagnosis.
 After you fill out the checklist, be sure to bring the results with you to your dog’s next veterinary appointment.

 After Buck’s OA diagnosis, we worked closely with our family veterinarian and veterinary specialists to maintain his quality of life.
 Despite his painful arthritic condition and his recovery from ACL surgery, my family and I were able to manage his symptoms using these veterinary-approved strategies:

 - Weight control.
 Since extra weight increases stress on joints, we were extra careful to monitor Buck’s food intake.
 For example, we reduced the number of treats we gave him and replaced his traditional treats with healthier options, like carrots and green beans.
 We also made sure that Buck had his daily walks and playtime.
 We chose activities that wouldn’t make his condition worse.
 Rolling a ball on the floor slowly worked well since he’d only have to walk to catch it.

 - Environmental modification.
 To help Buck avoid climbing stairs, we moved all of his things to the first floor of our home.
 We also made his food and water dish easily accessible and bought him an orthopedic bed mat that made it easier for him to sleep.
 Sometimes, we even let Buck lay in the shallow end of our pool since water immersion helped relieve his joint pain.
-For more information on how to treat dog arthritis using environmental modification strategies, take a look at page two of this amazing OA resource from Lap of Love®.
+For more information on how to treat dog arthritis using environmental modification strategies, take a look at this page from PetMD.

 - Mobility aids.
 In the last year of Buck’s life, we used mobility aids like this one to assist him in getting up and around.